 | Solo voice with width control | Mid-Side |

 Whichever you choose, matched microphones help — two of the same model with similar response keep the image balanced.
 For pairing techniques with mic types, see our explainer on large vs small diaphragm condensers and the rundown of microphone polar patterns.
+If you want a deeper walkthrough of running a two-mic array, see how to record with two microphones.
 For more hands-on capture advice, browse the full recording techniques hub or our walkthrough on recording acoustic guitar.

 Frequently asked questions